-The Literacy and Numeracy Test for Initial Teacher Education Students (the test) is a single national instrument designed to demonstrate that graduates of Initial Teacher Education (ITE) programs have personal levels of literacy and numeracy within the top 30 percent of the population.
+The Literacy and Numeracy Test for Initial Teacher Education Students (the LANTITE) is a single national instrument designed to demonstrate that graduates of accredited Initial Teacher Education (ITE) programs have personal levels of literacy and numeracy within the top 30 percent of the population.

-The intention of the test is that new teachers will have been assessed as having the high level personal literacy and numeracy skills required to meet the demands of teaching.
+The intention of the test is that graduates of accredited ITE programs will have been assessed as having the high level personal literacy and numeracy skills required to meet the demands of teaching.

-The test has been available since 16 May 2016 and is administered on the Australian Government's behalf, by the Australian Council for Educational Research.
+The LANTITE has been available since 16 May 2016 and is administered on the Australian Government's behalf, by the Australian Council for Educational Research.

-All students who first commence a Western Australian ITE program after 1 January 2017 will be required to pass the test prior to graduation.
-For ITE students who commenced prior to 1 January 2017, this is not a mandatory requirement in Western Australia.
+All students who first commenced an accredited Western Australian ITE program after 1 January 2017 will be required to pass the test prior to graduation.

-For information on how the test will be implemented by respective ITE providers, students should contact the individual institution.
+For information on how the LANTITE will be implemented by respective ITE providers, students are advised contact their individual institution.